novice1011/signal-and-slot-Qt/README.md

 What I want to do here is click pushButton in MainWindow and modify the pushButton in Form and click pushButton in Form and modify the pushButton in MainWindow

-There are two ways to modify the pushButton in MainWindow
+There are two ways to modify the pushButton in Form
 1. use signal and slot
 2. use function to access the pushButton which is a private object in Form class